MocaCDev/extras/python/yal_lang/README.md

     sleep(2)
     err FileExistsError('The file ' + os.path.abspath(file) + ' does not exists')

--- Imporint in a class
+-- Importing in a class
 create class using_os_and_json then class init(this) then
     pass